2017 Missouri Valley Conference baseball tournament

-The 2017 Missouri Valley Conference baseball tournament will be held from May 24 through 27.
-All eight baseball-sponsoring schools in the conference will participate in the double-elimination tournament to be held at Missouri State's Hammons Field in Springfield, Missouri.
-The winner of the tournament will earn the conference's automatic bid to the 2017 NCAA Division I baseball tournament.
+The 2017 Missouri Valley Conference baseball tournament was held from May 24 through 27.
+All eight baseball-sponsoring schools in the conference participated in the double-elimination tournament held at Missouri State's Hammons Field in Springfield, Missouri.
+The winner of the tournament earned the conference's automatic bid to the 2017 NCAA Division I baseball tournament.

 Seeding and format

 The league's eight teams will be seeded based on conference winning percentage.
 The teams will play a two bracket, double-elimination format tournament, with the winner of each bracket then playing a single elimination final.